lecaros/StackMob_Android/README.md

 # Coding

-Since this SDK uses the [java client SDK](https://github.com/stackmob/stackmob-java-client-sdk), much of the code here will be familiar.
+Since this SDK uses the [java client SDK](https://github.com/stackmob/stackmob-java-client-sdk), much of the code here will be similar to that used in the Java SDK.
 The code below, for example, shows how to create a game object.
 All of the following code assumes you have your app set up correctly, and it has a game object model that matches the Game class below.

 ```java
 import java.util.List;